 Note: If you want to build good fundamentals in investing, I will highly recommend you to read the book- The Intelligent Investor by Benjamin Graham.

 Value investors look at investing in stocks as buying the super cheap company through finding its intrinsic value using company’s fundamentals as reported in quarterly and annual reports.

 The value investing approach is simple.
-The value investors look for an opportunity to buy a stock which is way less valued in the market that it’s intrinsic value and buys it.
+The value investors look for an opportunity to buy a stock which is way less valued in the market than it’s intrinsic value and buys it.
 A value investor believes that this stock will rise to its true intrinsic value in future.
 He holds that stock until it goes back to its normal value.

 Few current examples of value stocks from Indian stock market are- HPCL, Coal India etc.